grpc/grpc.github.io/content/docs/quickstart/node.md

 file in [gRPC Basics: Node][].
-For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:
+For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloReply` from the server, and that this method is defined like this:

 ```proto